mohammadaliawan/RB130/2nd_pass/notes_blocks.md

 ### What is meant by binding of a closure?

-A closures binding is set of variable and method names i.e its surrounding artifacts, that it retains references to when its passed around.
+A closures binding is the set of variable and method names i.e its surrounding artifacts, that it retains references to when its passed around.

+## Calling Methods With Blocks

 ### What are the three main components in the below code?